By James Eliot, Markets & Finance Editor

 Negligence in vulnerability disclosures can carry severe repercussions.
 Here are some prominent pitfalls that have led to crisis situations:

-1. Delayed Reporting: Many developers delay reporting known vulnerabilities, as seen with several open-source projects.
+Delayed Reporting: Many developers delay reporting known vulnerabilities, as seen with several open-source projects.
 This procrastination can enable cybercriminals to exploit weaknesses for extended periods.
-Mozilla’s experience serves as a cautionary tale.
+Mozilla’s experience serves as a cautionary tale, akin to those discussed in the context of financial market disruptions.

 Where This Is Heading